 Range of applications

 Preparation of drinking water One of the stages of development is the destruction of the pathogenic microflora.
 Traditionally, for this purpose chlorination is used by ozonation and other methods.
 Chlorine itself and organochlorine compounds are harmful to the body.
 Ozonation is less harmful, but excessive levels of ozone in water are also not desirable.
 With frequency technology, microflora and other organic impurities are destroyed by electromagnetic fields,

 strengths, ultra-high temperatures and pressure are created, due to which the level of residual microflora is reduced to zero, and significantly exceeds the arameters of the best traditional methods, including boiling water.
 In this case, no intermediate compounds are formed.
 If drinking water uses water with a high level of salts and other inorganic compounds, then with the help of frequency technologies their level is brought to the set standard.
 The level of contamination with heavy metals and heavy metal salts can be significantly reduced.

-I. Creating drainage systems of urban water supply.
+I. Creating drainage systems of urban water supply systems.

-Frequency technologies are suitable for creating home water treatment systems of any city.
+Frequency technologies are suitable for creating nanotechnology in waste water treatment systems for any city.
 The level of operating costs for preparing 1m3 of water is much lower than when chlorinated, not to mention ozonation; The number of attendants is several times smaller than with the traditional method; A small area, and accordingly, significantly less capital costs.
 In these cases, there is no need to build an water treatment systems, it is more convenient and more profitable to create stations for a district, a micro district, a separate complex of houses.
 All this reduces the cost of drinking water.
-The scheme of water supply, repair, maintenance is radically changed, and safety and hygiene are increased.
+The scheme of nanofiltration in water supply systems, repair, maintenance is radically changed, and safety and hygiene are increased.
 This is especially important in case of epidemics and man-made and natural disasters.

 II.
 Movable complexes for the preparation of drinking water.